 The Boarding House, 57A, is situated in the opposite corner of The Close from the school and is home to around 40 boarders.
 The advantage of its location is that the boarders feel that they are going 'home' each evening, yet it is just a short stroll through the cloisters each morning to school in time for breakfast.

-Alison Tait is the Houseparent and runs the boarding house, she has two young children.
-Alison is supported by a team of friendly and caring staff: a resident assistant housemistress, assistant tutors, gap students and the Head Master and his wife.
+Debbie Lewin is the Houseparent and runs the boarding house.
+Debbie is supported by a team of friendly and caring staff: a resident assistant housemistress, assistant tutors, gap students and the Deputy Head Master, Mr Andrew Lewin.
 The welfare of the boarders is her priority and the boarding staff work hard to meet each individual's needs and ensure that the boarders feel secure, happy and well cared for.

 Rather than operating a strict regime of rules and sanctions, there is an expectation that the children will treat each other with respect and courtesy.
 The boarding house is a very happy place and operates very much as a large family.